 Monetising a Bank Guarantee.

 The monetisation of a Demand Bank Guarantee is a form of asset based lending.
 The monetisation is subject to the (LVT) loan to value rate that was applied prior to receiving it.
-This means that a 10 million Euro BG with a 90% LTV can me used to raise a line of credit up to 900 thousand Euros.
+This means that a 10 million Euro BG with a 90% LTV can me used to raise a line of credit up to 9 million Euros.

 We can make an

 We can introduce you to boutique finance companies that specialise in delivering corporate funding.

 We have a range of useful documents and information to assist you with gaining finance for your projector company.

 We can answer your

 We answer your questions in relation to Bank Guarantees.
 Click here to get the answers you need to make an informed decision.

 If a company wishes to Monetise a Bank Guarantee in order to receive a loan or credit line, referred to as Credit Guarantee Facilities, the wording must be specific to that of a Demand Bank Guarantee.
 Monetising a Bank Guarantee is governed by ICC Uniform Rules for Demand Guarantees, (URDG 758), and is used for monetising.

 A Demand Bank Guarantee will allow the Beneficiary to confidently approach their bank, utilising the Bank Guarantee as security.
 This will allow them to apply for a capital injection, straight bank loan or a line of credit, referred to as Credit Guarantee Facilities.